Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kentucky Performance Insights

 - The Wildcats have a +163 scoring differential, topping opponents by 18.2 points per game.
-They're putting up 90.6 points per game to rank sixth in college basketball and are allowing 72.4 per outing to rank 217th in college basketball.
+They're putting up 90.6 points per game to rank sixth in college basketball and are giving up 72.4 per outing to rank 216th in college basketball.

-- Kentucky wins the rebound battle by an average of 1.6 boards.
-It is pulling down 37.8 rebounds per game (132nd in college basketball) compared to its opponents' 36.2 per contest.
+- Kentucky grabs 37.8 rebounds per game (131st in college basketball) while allowing 36.2 per contest to its opponents.
+It outrebounds opponents by 1.6 boards per game.

-- Kentucky connects on 1.7 more threes per game than the opposition, 10.7 (11th in college basketball) compared to its opponents' 9.
+- Kentucky connects on 10.7 three-pointers per game (11th in college basketball) while shooting 41.4% from deep (fourth-best in college basketball).
+It is making 1.7 more threes per contest than its opponents, who drain 9.0 per game while shooting 32.7%.

-- The Wildcats' 109.5 points per 100 possessions on offense rank 10th in college basketball, and the 87.6 points they allow per 100 possessions rank 131st in college basketball.
+- The Wildcats rank 10th in college basketball by averaging 109.5 points per 100 possessions on offense, and defensively are 131st in college basketball, allowing 87.6 points per 100 possessions.

-- Kentucky has come up on top in the turnover battle by 5.5 turnovers per game, committing 8.8 (12th in college basketball action) while forcing 14.3 (60th in college basketball).
+- Kentucky wins the turnover battle by 5.5 per game, committing 8.8 (12th in college basketball) while its opponents average 14.3.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.